 No. An extreme risk protection order is a civil court order.
-Its sole purpose is to remove firearms from a person who is at high risk of causing harm to themselves or to others.
+Its sole purpose is to remove firearms from a person who poses a danger of causing injury to themselves or to others.
 The court's decision to issue the order does not cause the person to have a criminal record.